ggeerraarrdd/eevveerryyddaayy/README.md

     If you don't want to change these default settings, skip to #5.

-2. **Customize Project title**
+2. **Customize Project settings**

-    ⚠️ **Note:** This changes the project title on README and template file during project initialization.
-Changing it after initialiation will be a manual process.
+    ⚠️ **Note:** You can customize your settings during initialization by using the `evvery_start.ipynb` notebook.

-    1. Open the `.env` file (with default settings) in the root directory.
+    1. Open the `evvery_start.ipynb` notebook in the root directory.
+    2. Modify the code cell containing configuration settings:

         ```python
         # Project: Title
         PROJ_TITLE='[ ] Everyday'
-        ```

-3. **Customize Index table settings**

-     ⚠️ **Note:** These settings cannot be changed after the project has been initialized (see Usage #2).

-    1. If not already, open the `.env` file (with default settings) in the root directory.

-        ```python
         # Index Table: Extra Column
         NB=0
         NB_NAME="NB"

         # Index Table: Sequential Numbering
         SEQ_NOTATION=0
-        ```

-    2. Add your preferred settings

-        * To add a 6th column: `NB=1`
-        * To change its default name: `NB_NAME="Your Preferred Name"`
-        * To switch to date format: `NB=1`

-4. **Customize Form settings**

-    ⚠️ **Note:** Unlike the extra column and sequential numbering settings, you can change this setting again after project initiliazation.

-    1. If not already, open the `.env` file (with default settings) in the root directory.

-        ```python
+        # Index Table: Sequential Gaps
+        SEQ_SPARSE=0

         # Form: Site Options
         SITE_OPTIONS=["Codewars", "DataLemur", "LeetCode"]
         ```

+3. **Configuration options explained**

+    **Project Title:**
-    2. Add your preferred settings
+    * Change `PROJ_TITLE` to your preferred project title.

+    **Index Table:**
+    * To add a 6th column: `NB=1`
+    * To customize the 6th column name: `NB_NAME='Your Preferred Name'`
+    * To switch to date format instead of sequential numbering: `SEQ_NOTATION=1`
+    * To allow gaps in sequential numbering: `SEQ_SPARSE=1`

+    **Form:**
-        * Edit your preferred sites as a list of strings.
+    * Customize `SITE_OPTIONS` with your preferred sites as a list of strings.
     * If there is only one item in the list, that site becomes the only option and default value.
-This is for when your project will involve only one site.

-5. **Customize README**
+4. **Customize README**

+    ⚠️ **IMPORTANT** The Index table including its enclosing markdown comments must not be modified or deleted.

-    Feel free to make any changes to README, including the title and description of your project.
+    Feel free to make any other changes to README, including the title and description of your project.

-> [!IMPORTANT]
-> The markdown comments around the Index table must not be modified or deleted.
+5. **Configuration updates after initialization**

+    ⚠️ **Note:** Configuration updates after initialization will be supported in a future version.

+    If you need to modify your project settings after initialization:

+    * The upcoming feature will support configuration updates through `evvery_update.ipynb`.
+    * This will allow you to change project settings without starting from scratch.
+    * Currently, some settings like Index Table structure can only be set during initialization.

 ### Usage

 1. Open the project folder on VS Code, if not already.

-2. Open `eevveerryyddaayy.ipynb` in the root directory.
+2. Open `every_entry.ipynb` in the root directory.

 3. Execute the cell containing the python code or `Run All` to display the form interface.

-    **NOTE:** The project is initialized when this is done for the first time.

 4. Fill in the fields and click the submit button.

-    Congratualtions! 🎉 You're a day closer to achieving your goal! 🎯
+    🎉 Congratualtions!
+You're a day closer to achieving your goal!

 ## Author(s)